 What is emotional intelligence?
 How to improve it?

 If you’ve ever read about self-improvement or people skills, you have come across this popular term.
-Emotional intelligence has been credited as being twice as important as IQ, enchanting everything from academic success to being better liked by others.O’Neil, J. (1996).
+Emotional intelligence has been credited as being twice as important as IQ, enchanting everything from academic success to being better liked by others.[ref]O’Neil, J. (1996).
 On emotional intelligence: A conversation with Daniel Goleman.
 Educational Leadership, 54(1), 6.
-Retrieved from … Continue reading On the other hand, people with lower emotional intelligence are more susceptible to anxiety and lower self-esteem.
+Retrieved from https://doi.org/10.1207/s15327965pli1503_05[/ref]

 - The ability to recognize emotions within yourself